Poincar\'{e}-Bendixson Limit Sets in Multi-Agent Learning: The Poincar e-Bendixson theorem for games

 \section{The Poincar\'e-Bendixson theorem for games}

-In this section we will show that Follow-the-regularized-Leader systems of generic binary, cyclic games satisfy the Poincar\'e-Bendixson property.
+In this section we state and prove our main results on the topology of limit sets in Follow-the-regularized-Leader learning.
 We will first state and prove the Poincar\'e-Bendixson theorem for cyclic games:

-\begin{theorem} Let $\dot{z}=V(z)$ be a system of differential equations given by the vector field~\eqref{vf} the follow-the-regularized-leader learning dynamics of a binary, cyclic game.
-For any smooth, steep, strictly convex collection of regularizers $\{h_i\}_i$ and almost all values of payoffs -- that is outside of a set of measure zero -- such system possesses the Poincar\'e-Bendixson property. \end{theorem}
+\begin{theorem} Let $\dot{z}=V(z)$ be a system of differential equations given by the vector field~\eqref{vf} -- the follow-the-regularized-leader learning dynamics -- for a binary, cyclic game.
+For any smooth, steep, strictly convex collection of regularizers $\{h_i\}_i$ such system possesses the Poincar\'e-Bendixson property. \end{theorem}

 \begin{proof}

 Since $u_i$ depends only on $Q_{i}$ and $Q_{i-1}$, we have